richie-ma/cme.mdp/README.md

 merge is required for almost all trades.
 In general, CME will disseminate the MBP incremental updates followed by the order-level details (e.g., submission, cancellation) that describes the reason for MBP updates.
-Our package considers the above characters and can process both the MBP and MBO data including quote messages and trade summaries.
+Our package considers the above characteristics and can process both the MBP and MBO data including quote messages and trade summaries.

 ## Installation